 The Council of Property Search Organisations (CoPSO) published findings of a review by MoveWithUs that conveyancing searches do not feature within the most frequent causes of hindrances during the legal transfer of property.
 Local searches are not likely to be the root cause of slowing down conveyancing in St Werburghs.

 I used Arc property Solicitors a few years past for my conveyancing in St Werburghs.
 I now require my file however cannot find the solicitor.
 What do I do?

 You should call the Solicitors Regulatory Authority (SRA) to help locate your conveyancing files.
 They can be contacted on please contact on 0870 606 2555.
 Alternatively, you should use their online form to make an enquiry.
 You will need to provide the SRA with as much information as possible to assist their search, including the name and address in St Werburghs of the conveyancing firm of solicitors you previously instructed, the name of conveyancing solicitor with whom you had dealings, and the date on which you last had dealings with the firm.

-Is there anything unique about your site and alternative online quote calculators for conveyancing in St Werburghs?
+What is different about your site and other online quote calculators when it comes to conveyancing in St Werburghs?

-At this site receive an accurate quote from a Solicitor or Licensed Conveyancer that understands the nuances of your conveyancing in St Werburghs.
-Unlike many estate agents and brokerage sites we are not in the business of charging firms a commission if you appoint them for your conveyancing in St Werburghs
+At this site get a fixed fee costs illustration from a Solicitor or Licensed Conveyancer that appreciates the nuances for your conveyancing in St Werburghs.
+As opposed to estate agents and many comparison sites we do not charge firms a fee if you select them for your conveyancing in St Werburghs